inria-UFF/VRPSolverEasy/VRPSolverEasy/doc/source/Demos/index.rst

 CVRP
 ------------------
-The file **cvrp.py** allows you to resolve **augerat** instances in the following format :
+The **cvrp.py** file allows you to resolve **augerat** instances in the following format :

-* The first line indicates the name of instance.
+* The first line indicates the name of the instance.
-* The second line gives a comment about the data, for example optimal value expected.
+* The second line gives a comment about the data, for example, the optimal value expected.
-* The third line gives the type of instance
+* The third line gives the type of instance.
-* The fourth line gives the dimension of problem
+* The fourth line gives the dimension of the problem
-* The fifth line indicates the technical used for calculate the distance between 2 points.
+* The fifth line indicates the technique used for calculating the distance between 2 points.
 * the 6th line indicates the capacity of vehicle.
 * After the keyword *NODE_COORD_SECTION*, for each point, the following informations are given :